0WN463/GithubActivityAnimator/README.md

 ### Conversion of frames to array

+#### (Lossless) Compressed data

+Usage: `python dump_compressed_data.py`

+The above script will search the `video_frames` array and dump the base64 encoded data to standard output.
+The data is precompressed with Huffman encoding

+Example output can be seen in `frame_data_compressed`.

+#### Uncompressed data

 Usage: `python dump_data.py`

 The above script will search the `video_frames` array and dump the formatted (Javascript) array string to standard output.

-Example output can be seen in `frame_data`.
+---

-Users are advised to redirect the output to their clipboard utility, as per below.
+Users are advised to redirect the output to their clipboard utility to prepare for the next step, as per below.

 MacOS: `python dump_data.py | pbcopy`